alberand/Blog/content/octave_colored_messages.md

 ```

 First line adds your catalog to global search.
 So when you want to run
-this script you can just type in the prompt "messages" and this script will run.
+this script you can just type in the prompt `messages` and this script will run.
-Second line run this script.
-Because this configuration file (.octaverc) is run
+Second line runs this script.
+Because this configuration file (`.octaverc`) is
-at the startup of the Octave this script will be automaticly executed.
+run at the startup of the Octave this script will be automaticly executed.
-Last command add parameter to "less" program which is used when output of you
+Last command add parameter to `less` program which is used when output of your
 code isn't suitable for one screen of the display.
-This parameter just needed to
+This parameter needed to
-correctly display colors while you see output over the less program
+correctly display colors while you see output over the less program.

 That all!
 Now you can use this function to get fancy output.
 For example:

 <!--
 # IMAGE Image with commands and corresponding messages.
 -->

-This is bash terminal we can use here bash rules.

-Some explanation of code.

-Table of colors

-Add to .octaverc:

- - Path to your files
- - Running of your script
- - more off if you would like
- - Or PAGER_FLAGS("-r") to set argument to 'less' command

-Some examples of cool prompts and messages

 #### References: ####